sofa-framework/doc/simulation-principles/multi-model-representation/physics-integration.md

-Therefore, it always exists a transformation $T^$ which can be defined as:
+Therefore, it always exists a transformation $T^K$ which can be defined as:

 $$
 T^K:\hat{K} \longrightarrow K